Updated: May 2023

 - Placental abruption – may occur with a sudden change in fluid volume and therefore size of uterus/placental site.

 Tests may be suggested to see if a cause can be identified (although nothing can be done at this point).
-Induction of labour with a ’controlled’ artificial rupture of membranes may be suggested to manage the risk of an unstable lie and/or cord prolapse.
-This involves breaking the waters whilst holding the baby in place… and with quick access to theatre as the procedure can result in a cord prolapse.
+Mild polyhydramnios is best left alone because it is unlikely to result in any complications.
+When polydyramnios is severe, induction of labour with a ‘controlled’ artificial rupture of membranes may be suggested to manage the risk of an unstable lie and/or cord prolapse.
+This involves breaking the waters whilst holding the baby in place, and with quick access to theatre as the procedure can result in a cord prolapse.
 Alternatively, the woman may choose to wait until labour begins, and assess her baby’s position once contractions have started.
-Either way – the risk is the woman’s therefore she must be the person to decide which risks are best for her – induction or waiting.
+Either way, the risk is the woman’s therefore she must be the person to decide which risks are best for her – induction or waiting.

 - The exact mechanisms involved in regulating AFV are still unknown.